CaterinaBi/udacity-ai-programming/README.md

 This is the first capstone project I worked on while taking the '[AI Programming with Python](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089)' nanodegree at [Udacity](https://www.udacity.com/).

 ## Project goal
 The project goal was to improve our programming skills in Python utilising a *created* image classifier to identify dog breeds.
 The image classifier used a deep learning model called a **convolutional neural network** (CNN).
-The CNN that had already learned the features relevant to the identification of dogs from a dataset of 1.2 million images, [ImageNet](https://image-net.org/).
+The CNN that had already learnt the features relevant to the identification of dogs from a dataset of 1.2 million images, [ImageNet](https://image-net.org/).
 The main focus of the project was on Python and not on the actual classifier.

 ## Languages and tools